wjayee/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [g/SEX] [s/SPECIES] [b/BREED] [db/DOB] [da/DOA]`

-* PetID cannot be edited.
+* ID cannot be edited.
 * At least one prefix must be provided.
 * Prefixes that are not provided will not be edited.
 * The `INDEX` refers to the animal of the `INDEX` on the animal list view.